See Credit Details Below

 Why You Should Attend

-Companies need to keep pace with a changing reporting landscape as a result of COVID-19.
-Attendees will learn about the accounting and disclosure related to COVID-19, as well as the standard-setting agenda of the FASB, updates on rulemaking, interpretive guidance, frequent comments, and enforcement actions emanating from the SEC.
+Companies need to keep pace with a changing reporting landscape as the SEC ramps up its rulemaking activities, especially with regards to ESG related disclosures.
+Attendees will learn about the standard-setting agenda of the FASB, updates on rulemaking, interpretive guidance, frequent comments, and enforcement actions emanating from the SEC.
 In addition, we have a panel on ethical challenges which qualifies for ethics credit for CPE purposes.
 Our expert faculty will provide practical approaches to new and complex accounting and disclosure requirements.

 What You Will Learn